sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-Doc/questions.md

 ### Trouble downloading

-**If you have any problems programming or flashing FPGA development board, it's suggested to use the programmer which can be downloaded at this page https://dl.sipeed.com/shareURL/TANG/programmer instead of what is installed with the IDE.**
+**If you have any problems programming or flashing FPGA development board, it's required to use the programmer which can be downloaded at this page https://dl.sipeed.com/shareURL/TANG/programmer instead of what is installed with the IDE.**

 ### ID code mismatch